Advice for teams

 This guidance is aimed at individuals in teams working remotely.
 It is not intended to be exhaustive, but will highlight some good practice and things to think about to make remote working successful.

 Remote working is not practical or possible for all individuals in all roles.
-You should discuss the pros and cons of remote working and agree an arrangement with your line manager before starting.
+You should discuss the pros and cons of remote working and agree an arrangement with your line manager.

 We understand that the recommendations and technology we are asking people to adopt will be unfamiliar to many.
 We encourage everyone to try new approaches, don't worry about getting things wrong, be understanding when things don’t go as well as we hoped and support everyone to learn and improve.
 You can do this by sending feedback to IT Services: